 I use Zoom to host my webinars.
 Zoom tracks your registration details, how long you participated in the webinar, any questions, comments, or poll responses you submitted during the webinar, and how engaged you were during the webinar.
 Zoom tracks engagement by measuring whether the Zoom app window is in focus while the webinar is playing.
 I use this information to gauge how successful the webinar was.

-I use Teachable to deliver course content.
-Teachable tracks your logins and your progress through the course.
+We use Teachable to deliver course content.
+When you enroll in one of our courses, we create a Teachable account using your full name and email address.
+Teachable tracks your logins and your progress through the course content.

 Product Talk Coaching Clients